isriam/ssh_manager/assets/icons/README.md

 ## Current Icons

-SSH Manager now has custom branded icons featuring:
+SSH Manager now has clean, simple icons featuring:
-- Terminal window design with ">_ssh 🔑" and "manager" text
+- Black background with white text design
+- "SSH" and "Manager" on two centered lines
+- High contrast for excellent visibility
 - Cross-platform support with .png, .ico, and .icns formats
 - Multiple sizes from 16x16 to 512x512 for crisp display at any scale

-Generated using `create_ssh_manager_icon.py` and converted with `convert_icons.sh`.
+Generated using `create_black_white_icon.py` and converted with `convert_icons.sh`.